mikeobank/ppp/README.md

 # PPP

 Rust CLI tool to deterministically map (key stretch) a list of strings (passwords) into a 256 bit seed.
 This is highly insecure!
 Do not use this for any real world value or data.
 Though, the interesting question: is there a treshold of number of passwords (character sets and password lengths) where brute forcing becomes hard enough?
+Taking future increasingly powerful ASICS in mind.

 ## docs
 In psuedocode this is happening: